github/training-kit/downloads/github-actions-cheat-sheet.md

 ```

 ### `run`
 Run command line programs using the operating system's shell.
-If you do not provide a name, the `steps` collection `name` will default to the run command.
-Commands run using non-login shells by default.

 Each run keyword represents a new process and shell in the virtual environment.
 When you provide multi-line commands, each line runs in the same shell:

 ```
 - name: Install Dependencies